Chiappa Triple Crown

-The Chiappa Triple Crown is a family of Italian made triple-barrel, break-action shotguns, chambered in 12-gauge, 20-gauge, 28-gauge, and .410-bore.
+The Chiappa Triple Crown or Mammut is a family of Turkish-made triple-barrel, break-action shotguns, chambered in 12-gauge, 20-gauge, 28-gauge, and .410 bore.
 The barrels have a triangular arrangement with one on top and two below.
-This gives the Triple Crown a single barrel sight picture.
+This gives the shotgun a single-barrel sight picture.
+Manufactured by Akkar and marketed by the company as the Mammut, they are more widely known as the Triple Crown and Triple Threat when branded by Chiappa.

 Triple Crown

-The Triple Crown shotguns are triple-barrel, break-action shotguns, chambered in 12-, 20-, 28- and .410-gauge.
-The 12-, 20-, and .410 gauge models will accept 3 inch Magnum shells and the 28- gauge model will accept 2 3/4 inch shells.
-The 12 gauge model has 28 inch barrels, while all of the other models have 26 inch barrels.
+The Triple Crown shotguns are triple-barrel, break-action shotguns, chambered in 12-, 20-, 28-gauge, and .410 bore.
+The 12-, 20-gauge, and .410 bore models will accept 3-inch magnum shells and the 28-gauge model will accept 2-3/4-inch shells.
+The 12-gauge model has 28-inch barrels, while all of the other models have 26-inch barrels.
 The barrels have a triangular arrangement with one on top and two below.
-This gives the Triple Crown a single barrel sight picture.
+This gives the Triple Crown a single-barrel sight picture.
 The barrels accept standard Rem-Choke style choke tubes and it comes with 5 choke tubes ranging from Improved Cylinder to Full Choke.
 It uses a single trigger and has a manual safety on the tang behind the action lever.
 The Triple Crown may be disassembled for ease of storage.

 Triple Threat

-The Triple Threat shotguns are the shorter 18½-inch models chambered in both 12-, 20- and .410-gauge 3-inch Magnums.
-They feature a unique two-piece removable butt-stock design allowing them to be shortened to an overall length of 27¾ inches.
+The Triple Threat shotguns are the shorter 18-½-inch models chambered in both 12-, 20-gauge, and .410-bore 3-inch magnums.
+They feature a unique two-piece removable butt-stock design allowing them to be shortened to an overall length of 27-¾ inches.

 Triple Threat BLK

-The Triple Threat BLK comes in 12-gauge 3-inch Magnum only.
+The Triple Threat BLK comes in a 12-gauge 3-inch chamber only.
 It features Picatinny rails on the top barrel and below the bottom barrels.
 This allows for this model to use a wide range of optical sights and tac-lights.
 It also features black plastic furniture.
-Although, unlike the basic model, the BLK uses a standard butt-stock that cannot be shortened.
+However, unlike the basic model, the BLK uses a standard butt-stock that cannot be shortened.